BrickSortingMachine/bricksortingmachine.github.io/_posts/2025-01-18-Scalling-Storage.md

 **Linear Scaling Limitations**

-Traditional storage approaches often scale hardware needs linearly with the number of bins.
+Traditional storage approaches scale hardware needs linearly with the number of bins.
 For example, a <a href="/survey/Exploring-LEGO-Sorting-Machines-A-Survey-of-Designs/#stage-4--sorted-storage">belt-and-gate system</a> requires one dedicated gate and servo for each storage location.
 This quickly becomes infeasible as the number of bins increases, leading to complex and expensive machines.

 **A Scalable Approach: Automated Storage and Retrieval Systems (AS/RS)**

 To overcome these limitations, I'm exploring an approach with more favorable scaling properties.
-As always, my priority on sorting speed is low, assuming the machine can operate unattended overnight.
-The core idea is to invert the process: Instead of the individual bin selecting the part, the part selects its bin.
+The core idea is to invert the process: Instead of the individual bins fetching the part, the machine fetches the correct bin.

 This concept draws inspiration from large-scale warehouse storage, specifically Automated Storage and Retrieval Systems (AS/RS).
 These systems efficiently manage vast quantities of goods using automated cranes or shuttles to retrieve items from dense storage racks.